 Disney Hollywood Studios Changes to Attractions

 Why do families keep booking a Disney World vacation over and over again?
 Simple, Walt Disney World is an ever-changing place.
-Walt Disney himself wanted the parks to be lively and up to date, never having the feel of a dusty old museum or relic.
+Walt Disney himself wanted the parks to be lively and up to date.
+He didn’t want the feel of a dusty old museum or relic.
 However, a balance must always be found between the old and the new.
-Many fans feel that during the dark days of the Eisner years, much that was traditional, classic and most of all unique was lost in favor of off the shelf rides with no real character, simply because they were cheaper to build and maintain.
+Many fans feel that during the dark days of the Eisner years, much that was traditional, classic, and most of all unique was lost in favor of off-the-shelf rides with no real character, simply because they were cheaper to build and maintain.
 Regardless of personal feelings as to why certain things were done or not done, the fact remains that much has changed in the parks over the years.
 If you have not visited in some time, you might be caught off guard.
-Here, then, is a guide to the major changes that have taken place at Disney-Hollywood Studios since the park’s inception.
+Here, then, is a guide to the major changes that have taken place at Disney’s Hollywood Studios since the park’s inception.

-Disney-Hollywood Studios was built during the Eisner era.
-Many felt that the park was poorly planned and designed, and Disney-Hollywood developed a reputation as a half-day park at full-day prices.
+Disney’s Hollywood Studios was built during the Eisner era.
+Many felt that the park was poorly planned and designed, and Disney’s Hollywood developed a reputation as a half-day park at full-day prices.
 Whether or not that reputation was entirely deserved, the reputation spread throughout the Disney fan community, eventually making its way to the general population.
-As a result, Disney Hollywood Studios never developed the popularity of Magic Kingdom and Epcot Center.
+As a result, Disney Hollywood Studios never developed the popularity of Magic Kingdom and Epcot.
 Many attraction revisions and additions were then designed to address the problems will chronic low attendance and poor guest reviews.

-In the beginning, Disney-Hollywood Studios’ layout resembled an almost perfect upside Hidden Mickey.
-Later expansion has, of course, changed this park design.
+In the beginning, Disney’s Hollywood Studios’ layout resembled an almost perfect upside, Hidden Mickey.
+However, later the expansion has changed this park design.
 Nonetheless, turn your park map upside down.
-Narrowing in on the lagoon as Mickey’s head and ignoring Sunset Boulevard, which was added later, you can still see traces of the original outline.
+Mickey’s head can still be seen in front of the Animation Courtyard.

-Perhaps one of the most changed attractions at Disney-Hollywood Studios is the Monster Sound Show, now known as Sounds Dangerous.
+Perhaps one of the most changed attractions at Disney’s Hollywood Studios is the Monster Sound Show, now known as Sounds Dangerous.
 Fans of the original Monster Sound Show will fondly remember the Foley stations, where park guests were selected to provide the soundtrack to the Martin Short/Chevy Chase film.
-The Foley stations are now gone and the new film, starring Drew Carey, is more of an extended version of the 3D sound demonstration that used to take place in the listening booths of the interactive area.
-Then in 2012 Disney did away with the Sounds of Dangers attraction all together.
+The Foley stations are now gone and were replaced with a film, starring Drew Carey, which is more of an extended version of the 3D sound demonstration that used to take place in the listening booths of the interactive area.
+In 2012 Disney did away with the Sounds of Dangers attraction altogether.

 The old Soundstage Restaurant in the Animation Courtyard is gone as well.
-A Bear in the Big Blue House stage show replaced the restaurant, and the show recently changed again to Playhouse Disney Live!
-The new show draws large crowds, but the building’s purpose has definitely changed significantly since its original incarnation.
+A Bear in the Big Blue House stage show replaced the restaurant, and became Playhouse Disney Live! and now is Disney Junior Dance Party.
+The building’s purpose has definitely changed significantly since its original incarnation.

 Other changes to the park primarily have to do with expansion.
 Sunset Boulevard is entirely new, and is home to such popular attractions as Rock n Roller Coaster; Twilight Zone Tower of Terror; Fantasmic!; and Beauty and the Beast.
-The new Lights, Motors, Action stunt show drew rave reviews, however, was later replaced with the new land, Star Wars: Galaxy’s Edge.
-Disney’s Hollywood Studios was originally a fairly small park built on a large piece of property, and the original layout made it easy for the park to expand rather than replace attractions as happened at the Magic Kingdom and Epcot.
+Lights, Motors, Action stunt show drew rave reviews, however, was later replaced with the new land, Star Wars: Galaxy’s Edge.
+Disney’s Hollywood Studios was originally a fairly small park built on a large piece of property.
+The original layout made it easy for the park to expand rather than replace attractions.
+This is exactly what happened at the Magic Kingdom and Epcot.
 Check out our list of retired Disney attractions.